mbilalakmal/cloud-computing/docs/docker-swarm-windows.md

 - Install Docker Machine by following the instructions here: [Install Docker Machine](https://docs.docker.com/machine/install-machine/)
 - Install VirtualBox (for running a multi-node swarm locally) from here: [VirtualBox binaries](https://www.virtualbox.org/wiki/Downloads)

+## Shell Preferences
+Git Bash is used for this guide, but PowerShell or other shells can also be used.

 ## From Host
 ```
 for index in node{0..2}; do docker-machine create --driver virtualbox $index; done